MangoTheCat/blog_rstats_gender/README.md

 Adnan Fiaz

+_**Update 29/06/2017:** The approach outlined in this blogpost was taken under the assumption that gender is binary but that is incorrect.
+Do read on as it might inspire you to do better and if you do wish to contribute to the topic check out [Forwards](http://forwards.github.io/)._

 The representation of women in technology is gaining more and more attention.
 In the R community, R-Ladies has grown massively over the past year and been awarded funding by the R-Consortium.
 The useR! conference has offered diversity scholarships (for underrepesented minorities in general) for the conferences in 2016 and 2017.
 This is a good thing but it does make me wonder: how do we measure success? how will we know these actions have lead to a better situation?
 And by how much?

 [This](http://www.masalmon.eu/2017/03/19/facesofr/) blogpost by Maelle Salmon and [this](http://colinfay.me/playing-with-rstats-and-microsoft-computer-vision-api/) one by Colin Fay inspired me to explore this issue as follows: if we could somehow measure the representation of women currently in our community we can keep track of this.
 As Mango are organisers of the EARL conference it would also help us assess our own performance.